Two women of color will compete to become Boston’s next mayor, marking historic shift

-Wu, a Harvard-educated daughter of Taiwanese immigrants, is a longtime city councilor.
-A proponent of rent control, free public transportation and a new Green Deal for the city, she counts Sen. Elizabeth Warren (Daz-Mass.) as a supporter and mentor.
+Wu, a Harvard-educated daughter of Taiwanese immigrants, is a longtime city council member.
+A proponent of rent control, free public transportation and a new Green Deal for the city, she counts Sen. Elizabeth Warren (D-Mass.) as a supporter and mentor.

-Essaibi George, who identifies as Arab-American, grew up in the diverse neighborhood of Dorchester, where she was raised by immigrant parents from Tunisia and Poland.
+Essaibi George, who identifies as Arab American, grew up in the diverse neighborhood of Dorchester, where she was raised by immigrant parents from Tunisia and Poland.
 Although her candidacy is pathbreaking, analysts say her base of support — particularly among older, moderate Democrats and White voters — represents more continuity.

 “No matter what, Boston will be a different place come November,” said Mary Anne Marsh, a Democratic political strategist.
 “The question is just how different.”

-The mayoral race heated up after Mayor Marty Walsh was nominated by President Biden as Secretary of Labor in January.
+The mayoral race heated up after Mayor Marty Walsh (D) was nominated to serve as labor secretary by President Biden in January.
 The diversity of the field — the five leading candidates were all non-White — is the culmination of decades of changing demographics in Boston and years of effort by women and people of color to occupy more municipal offices.

-Non-Hispanic White residents are now a minority in Boston, according to the 2020 Census, and the shares of Asian and Latino residents have continued to grow.
+Non-Hispanic White residents now make up fewer than 50 percent of Boston’s population, according to the 2020 Census, and the shares of Asian and Latino residents have continued to grow.
 As recently as 2000, White residents were still about half the city’s population, a figure that has dropped to less than 45 percent.

 Marsh said the upcoming race between Wu and George in November is in some ways “new Boston versus old Boston.”
-Historically, the city’s voters have gravitated toward the more moderate candidate, she added. `But “all the conventions are out the window” in the next phase of the election.
+Historically, the city’s voters have gravitated toward the more moderate candidate, she added.
+But “all the conventions are out the window” in the next phase of the election.

 For some of Boston’s Black residents, the results of the preliminary election were disappointing.
-Two Black women, acting Mayor Kim Janey and City Councilor Andrea Campbell, each received nearly 20 percent of the votes, behind George’s 22 percent (Wu won 33 percent).
+Two Black women, acting mayor Kim Janey and City Council member Andrea Campbell, each received nearly 20 percent of the votes, behind George’s 22 percent (Wu won 33 percent).

 Janey is a former community organizer, and Campbell is a lawyer who won the endorsement of the Boston Globe and proposed reallocating 10 percent of the police budget.